Locust situation 06 January 2023

 There is a moderate likelihood of region-wide infestations developing in the SA Flinders, North East Pastoral and Riverland districts, NSW Upper Western, Lower Western and Riverina districts, and Mallee district of Victoria.
 Widespread high-density infestations are unlikely between now and early autumn.

 The overall population was at low to medium levels.
 Surveys in December identified consistent Scattered to High-Numerous density adults in the Hughenden-Urandangi-Boulia-Longreach areas of Queensland with Present – Numerous-density nymphs, and occasional Isolated-density adults in the Upper Western and Lower Western districts of New South Wales.
 The light traps at Dulkaninna (South Australia) and White Cliffs (New South Wales) captured some locusts in December, indicating the presence of local background populations.
 Suitable habitat conditions will encourage localised breeding that could result in medium density nymphs.

 There is a medium risk of a widespread low-medium density infestation.
 Some localised high-density infestations may develop in Queensland between now and early autumn.

 The population is likely to remain at a very low level.
 Surveys in December did not detect any migratory locusts.
 Localised breeding should continue under favourable habitat conditions, but below average December rainfall may have discouraged breeding in some parts of subtropical areas.
 Nevertheless, high-density infestations are unlikely to result from the current very low population level.

-There is a very low risk of a widespread infestation developing during the remainder of autumn and winter.
+There is a very low risk of a widespread infestation developing between now and early autumn.